irit-melodi/irit-stac/README.md

    Likewise, if somebody tells you to update the STAC code, it should be possible to just `svn update`.
 No further installation will be needed

+## Parser infrastructure

+Now that you have everything installed, there are a handful of parser infrastructure scripts which run the feature extraction process, build the attachment/labeling models, and run the decoder on sample data.

+code/parser/gather-features
+~ do feature extraction from annotated data, along with pre-saved pos-tagging and and parser output, and some lexical resources

+code/parser/build-model
+~ from the extracted features (see gather-features), build the attachment and labeling models needed to run the parser

+code/parser/stac-parser.sh
+~ given a model (see build-model), and a STAC soclog file, run the parser and display a graph of the output (needs third party tools, see script for details)

+code/parser/harness.sh
+~ given extracted features (see gather-features), run experiments on STAC data